GavinMendelGleason/syntactic_versioning/README.md

 The future will be in structured storage, structured diff, structured linting and search and perhaps someday we will even finally get our structure editors.

+# Post Script

+For those of you interested in the [discussion on Hacker News](https://news.ycombinator.com/item?id=28670372), I've written a [post-script](./IS_IT_TEXT.md) to respond to some of the points and objections.